Delisle to Kelvins Conversion

 50 °De = ( 373.15 - 50 × 2 / 3 ) = 339.816667 K

-Delisle and kelvins are both units used to measure temperature.
-Keep reading to learn more about each unit of measure.
+The Delisle scale and Kelvins are both used to measure temperature.
+Keep reading to learn more about each of them.

 The Delisle scale is a temperature scale that sets a fixed zero point equal to the temperature of boiling water.
 The Delisle scale is uses incrementing degrees as the temperature decreases.
 It runs from 0 degrees at the boiling point of water to 150 degrees at the the freezing point.